-Alcohol is a depressant drug that also happens to be one of the most common and widely-accepted drugs in the country.
+Alcohol is a depressant drug that also happens to be one of the most common and widely accepted drugs in the country.
 Over 85% of Americans over the age of 18 reported drinking alcohol at some point in their lives, with 54.9% reporting they drank alcohol within the last month.
 With over half of American adults drinking alcohol on at least a semi-regular basis, alcohol is the most commonly used drug in the nation.

 Over a quarter of adults have participated in binge drinking in the past month.
-A 2015 study reported that one in every three adults experience an alcohol abuse disorder at some point in their lives, although most did not seek treatment for it.
+A 2015 study reported that one in every three adults experienced an alcohol abuse disorder at some point in their lives, although most did not seek treatment for it.

-While alcohol may not often be considered in the same way other drugs usually are, it can cause a severe dependency.
+While alcohol may not often be considered in the same way other drugs usually are, it can cause severe dependency.
 Alcohol use can affect people differently.
 While some can drink occasionally and never experience anything resembling addiction, others fall into dependency based on the chemical reaction that alcohol has on the brain and body.

 Drinking alcohol releases endorphins in the brain that can cause a feeling of happiness or pleasure.
 As time passes and alcohol use continues, the brain and body will start to seek that endorphin release caused by alcohol consumption, driving the start of an addiction disorder.
 That amount of endorphins released can vary from person to person, which is likely why some people can quickly become addicted to alcohol while others will not.

 Alcohol addiction can also be a learned behavior.
 A person who grows up with a parent or family member with an alcohol addiction is more likely to have issues with alcohol themselves in the future.
 Alcohol is also commonly used by people suffering from anxiety or depression to self-medicate, leading to an addiction disorder.